MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/includes/spring-jms-passwordless-queue.md

 #### [Passwordless (Recommended)](#tab/passwordless)

 > [!NOTE]
-> Azure Service Bus JMS supportes using Azure Active Directory (Azure AD) to authorize requests to Service Bus resources, with Azure AD, you can use [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) to grant permissions to a [security principal](/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object), which may be a user or an application service principal.
+> Azure Service Bus JMS supports using Azure Active Directory (Azure AD) to authorize requests to Service Bus resources.
+With Azure AD, you can use [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) to grant permissions to a [security principal](/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object), which may be a user or an application service principal.

 > [!IMPORTANT]
 > Before you started, please make sure you have assigned the `Azure Service Bus Data Owner` role to the Azure AD account you're currently using.
 See [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal) for more details.